microsoft/vscode-docs/CONTRIBUTING.md

 Limit the use of bold for emphasis unless it is crucial to get the user's attention.
 Avoid the use of italics for emphasis since italics doesn't render well on the code.visualstudio.com site.

-Use inline code formatting (backticks) for settings, filename and JSON attributes.
+Use inline code formatting (backticks) for settings, filename, and JSON attributes.

     `files.exclude`
     `tasks.json`